ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 This section describes the designs of the provided software.
 Note that the designs below are schematic only and the actual implementation might deviate.
 Yet, they are sufficient to reflect the overall structure of the software.

 Further, in [The general design](#the-general-design) section, we first provide the design design overview.
-Next, in [The translation server](#the-translation-server) section, we give some insights into the translation server's design.
-Later, in the [Multiple translation servers with load balancers](#multiple_translation_servers_with_load_balancers) section we talk about possible deployment configuration with the load balancer and its internal designs.
+Next, in [Single translation server](#single-translation-server) section, we give some insights into the translation server's design.
+Later, in the [Multiple translation servers](#multiple-translation-servers) section we talk about possible deployment configuration with the load balancer and its internal designs.
 At last, in [Text processing](#text-processing) section we give several examples of the deployments with text pre/post-processing server(s).

 The designs were created using [Unified Modeling Language (UML)](http://www.uml.org/) with the help of the online UML tool called [UMLetino](http://www.umletino.com/).